Healthy and Active Lifestyles

 We have well developed partnerships with other schools to promote healthy lifestyles.
 We belong to the KS2 district sports association.
 We are also involved in the KS1 sports Weyside sports association to enhance our transition programme from infant into junior school.
 We have a strong sports partnership with All Hallows and Heath End secondary schools which many of our children go onto attend.

-We have strong links with the local community sports clubs including The Bourne tennis Sports Club, Farnham Rugby Club and Farnham Swimming Pool.
+We have strong links with the local community sports clubs including The Bourne tennis Sports Club, Farnham Rugby Club and Farnham Leisure Centre.

 Active Clubs and Sporting Opportunities

 In addition to the curriculum the children have a broad range of active extra-curricular clubs to choose from.
 Many opportunities are given to participate in both non- competitive and competitive sport.
 Intra and inter sports competitions and festivals are attended regularly.
 The school has recently been awarded the silver award for Surrey School Games Mark which is a nationally recognised award for the provision of sports in schools.

 Children either have a nutritionally well-balanced hot school meal or a packed lunch provided by their parents.
 Parents are encouraged to send a healthy packed lunch and children are educated in lessons about what constitutes a healthy packed lunch.

 Children are asked to bring fresh fruit or vegetables to eat at break time.
 This is to encourage them that the majority of the time we should be eating healthy foods and promote good habits for life.
 Treats should be just that and eaten only occasionally.